cktan21/SPM_DONKI/README.md

 - <b>Microservice Archictecture</b>
 - <b>Loosely Coupled</b> Atomic Microservices
 - Variety of <b>Languages and Frameworks and Runtimes</b> to show <b>Language Agnostic</b> properties in Microservices
-- <b>RabbitMQ as message broker</b> for real time changes
+- <b>Kafka as message broker</b> for real time changes
-- Websocket as message consumer of RabbitMQ
+- Websocket as message consumer of Kafka
 - <b>Kong API Gateway</b> for aggregating requests and routing
 - <b>Grafana + Prometheus</b> for data ingestion and monitoring of microservices and Kong
-- <b>CI/CD pipeline</b> to automate Image and Container building on Cloud
-- <b>CI/CD pipeline</b> to run automated static code testing with Snyk and Checkov

 ### Frontend
 - Vue + Nuxt + TypeScript